holochain-open-dev/templates/README.md

 There are two templates available:

-- `app`: fully blown app, following the open-dev patterns and with the profiles module pre-installed.
+- `app`: fully blown app, following the open-dev patterns and with the profiles zome pre-installed.
-- `module`: template to build modules like the ones you can find in [open-dev](https://github.com/holochain-open-dev), with the profiles module already pre-installed.
+- `zome`: template to build zomes like the ones you can find in [open-dev](https://github.com/holochain-open-dev), with the profiles zome already pre-installed.

 ## Using the templates